How to Easily Hang Christmas Stockings With a Stocking Rod

 How about this time?

 Now they are more toward the middle so the holders could hide on each side of the glass hurricane hidden behind the greenery sprays.

 I just want to show you that you don’t need to let a lineup of stocking holders dictate your mantel display — a focal point of your holidays.

-And if you just can’t find any stocking hangers that you think we work, or two stocking hangers are still two too many, check out this stocking stealth shelf solution.
+And if you just can’t find any stocking hangers that you think will work, or if two stocking hangers are still two too many for you, check out this stocking stealth shelf solution.

 That’s right, with a stocking shelf, you no longer need even the two stocking holders!
 Be sure to check it out here.

 And then this year, I took it even further and made a mantel slipcover.
 Right here!

 It is so smart and so easy and so flexible, I’m pinching myself!
 While simultaneously kicking myself as to why I didn’t think of this a couple of years ago.